-The Pennsylvania Art Education Association (PAEA) is proud to recognize Kutztown Area School District for their outstanding commitment to visual arts education with the endorsement Outstanding Visual Arts Community 2019.
+The Pennsylvania Art Education Association (PAEA) is proud to recognize Kutztown Area School District for its outstanding commitment to visual arts education with the endorsement of Outstanding Visual Arts Community 2020.
 PAEA empowers its members to transform their practices, students, colleagues, and communities to build a strong art education culture and citizenry.

 Districts receiving this endorsement demonstrate the importance of their visual arts programs with:

-- Rigorous and Inclusive Programs: Arts programs demonstrate rigor using standards-based curriculum taught at every level by highly qualified and certified arts educators.
+- Rigorous and Inclusive Programs: Arts programs demonstrate rigor using a standards-based curriculum taught at every level by highly qualified and certified art educators.

 - Highly Visible Programs: Schools and districts identify their programmatic accomplishments, curriculum for all levels, art staff, mission statements, and arts events using their school websites and social media.